 2. Mondrian’s Art was a Spiritual Pursuit

 A member of the Dutch Theosophical Society, Mondrian’s artistic technique was defined by Theosophical doctrine.
 Mondrian believed that spirituality could be accessed through creation and art, especially if forms were reduced to their most basic elements.
-Basic compositions and shapes, in their purest form, reveal the fundamental and opposing forces of the universe: masculine and feminine, positive and negative and dynamic and static.
+Basic compositions and shapes, in their purest form, reveal the fundamental and opposing forces of the universe: masculine and feminine, positive and negative and dynamic and static, black and white.
 This hunger for mysticism allowed him to not only explore these forces, but balance them; creating his very own utopia of modern reality.

 3. He Founded Neoplasticism